Where does the interaction data available for search and download on this web portal come from?

 I have my query genes in a different identifier format (neither gene symbols nor Uniprot IDs).
 What can I do to still use them as query on this web portal?

-Currently our portal can only be searched using either gene symbols or Uniprot identifiers but we are working on very much diversifying the set of allowed gene identifiers to search with.
-In the mean time, you can convert your list of query genes into gene symbols or Uniprot IDs at these websites (http://www.uniprot.org/uploadlists/, https://david.ncifcrf.gov/conversion.jsp).
+Currently our portal can only be searched using either gene symbols or UniProt accession numbers.
+You can convert your list of query genes into gene symbols or UniProt IDs at these websites (http://www.uniprot.org/uploadlists/, https://david.ncifcrf.gov/conversion.jsp).

 Why does my search not return any PPIs?

-We have currently screened ORFs corresponding to over 17,000 human genes using our binary interaction mapping pipeline (a full list of the genes we have screened is available here (ensembl_gene_ids_screened_at_CCSB.tsv).
-However, we may not have screened your gene of interest yet because we don’t currently have an ORF clone available for this gene.
+We have tested the ORFs corresponding to over 17,000 human protein-coding genes using our binary interaction mapping pipeline (a full list of the genes we have tested is available at http://horfdb.dfci.harvard.edu/).
+However, we may not have screened your gene of interest yet because we do not currently have an ORF clone available for this gene.

-The other possibility is that even though we have screened for PPIs with an ORF of your gene of interest, this ORF may not have resulted in any PPIs.
-While our binary interaction mapping pipeline is designed to be systematic and un-biased, there are some proteins which may prove to be refractory to the assays used.
-For example, (i) proteins that are secreted or require significant post-translational modification may not form stable interactions under our assay conditions, (ii) some human proteins may be unstable or not fold correctly when expressed in yeast, or (iii) some proteins may only interact as parts of large complexes and not as binary pairs.
-Furthermore, we are currently screening a single ORF clone for each gene in our space.
-In some cases, our clone may represent a minor alternative isoform which does not form stable protein-protein interactions.
+The other possibility is that even though we have screened for PPIs with an ORF from your gene of interest, the expressed protein may not have resulted in any PPIs.
+While our binary interaction mapping pipeline is designed to be systematic and unbiased, there are some proteins which may prove to be refractory to the assays used.
+For example, (i) proteins that are secreted, are intrinsic membrane proteins or require significant post-translational modification may not form stable interactions under our assay conditions, (ii) some human proteins may be unstable or not fold correctly when expressed in yeast, (iii) some proteins may only interact as parts of large complexes and not as binary pairs, or (iv) some proteins may be incapable of interaction due, e.g., to errors or natural sequence variation in the clones, or due to the influence of the fused tags.

 What would be a good confidence score cutoff to filter the interactions?